New UT Center Combines Disciplines to Study Animal Behavior

 “By studying the fossil record, we can trace the evolutionary roots of animal behaviors and better understand how they might respond to current environmental challenges,” said Hembree.

-Assistant Professor Blair Downey, Department of Animal Science in the UT Institute Agriculture, underscores the practical applications of the team collaboration.
+Assistant Professor Blair Downey, from the Department of Animal Science in the UT Institute Agriculture, underscores the practical applications of the team collaboration.

 “Our work has direct implications for animal health and welfare, particularly as we seek to improve the lives of both wild and domestic species facing unprecedented changes in their habitats,” said Downey.